 Managers should be mindful of setting objectives in a way that is both productive and easily comprehensible - but don’t get stuck in the planning phase!
 It might take a few cycles to understand how best to set objectives, and they can always be fine-tuned along the way.
 Longden recommends setting no more than three key results for each objective (although it’s worth noting that other perspectives accept up to five key results per objective.
 These objectives should be owned by someone from the senior team.

 Now for the engaging part.
 Rather than simply bequeathing your shiny new quarterly OKRs to each team, you should also take a bottom-up approach by asking teams to define how they can best contribute to achieving those OKRs.
 Once that’s done, teams will be able to set their own OKRs to fit their envisioned contribution.
 Longden recommends between one and three team OKRs per quarter.

-“It is important to set good OKRs; but it is equally important not to get paralysed by trying to set 'perfect' OKRs."
+“It is important to set good OKRs; but it is equally important not to get paralyzed by trying to set 'perfect' OKRs"

 Convert team OKRs into individual OKRs

 Finally, we arrive at the smallest level of OKR setting - formulating individual OKRs based on the aforementioned processes.
 You can implement these using the same methodology described between company and team OKR setting: ask individuals what they can contribute to each team OKR.
 Providing a clear role for each team member helps them stay focused and motivated.
 In rare cases such as a special project, individual OKRs might align closely with a wider company objective rather than their team objective.